 \section{Conclusions}

 In this work, we present a method for reconstructing coefficients (and the source term) in the elliptic partial differential equation.
 The error estimates are also derived and verified by numerical experiments.
-These estimates provide guides for the choice of parameters in the computations for the reconstruction problem.
-In addition, the numerical results show that the proposed method performs well in the face of some inaccurate inputted coefficient data, which is useful when we only have little knowledge about those coefficients.
+These estimates provide guidelines for selecting parameters in the computations for the reconstruction problem.
+In addition, the numerical results show that the proposed method performs well in the face of inaccurately inputted coefficient data, which is particularly useful when little knowledge is available about those coefficients.

-We are also interested in some further works.
-For example, how to simultaneously identify $q$ and $f$ or other coefficients; the application of the method to nonlinear elliptic equations; how to refine the method to make it work better on fine meshes for reconstruction.
-It is also natural to apply the method to parabolic equations and investigate the accuracy of reconstruction, as well as the analogues of Theorem \ref{thm-q-err} and Theorem \ref{thm-err-f}.
+We are also interested in some further work.
+For example, how to simultaneously identify $q$ and $f$ or other coefficients; the application of the method to nonlinear elliptic equations; how to refine the technique to make it work better on fine meshes for reconstruction.
+It is also natural to apply the technique to parabolic equations and investigate the accuracy of reconstruction, as well as the analogues of Theorem \ref{thm-q-err} and Theorem \ref{thm-err-f}.